History Files

 Map of Xin China c.AD 9-23

-The map of China (bottom) remained largely the same as it had been at the end of the Early Han period, with only minor expansion towards the north-west, while the top map shows the general locations of Korea's first century BC states (click or tap on either map to view full sized)
+The map of China remained largely the same as it had been at the end of the Early Han period, with their conquests in northern Vietnam enduring and control of the north-western corridor towards Gaochang being expanded only a little (click or tap on map to view full sized)

 18 - 44